 - Expanding Foam & Silicone Sealant – For sealing gaps and ensuring weatherproofing.

-- Glass Suction Lifters – For safely handling double or triple-glazed glass units.
+- Glass Suction Lifters – For safely handling double glazing or triple-glazed glass units.

 - Protective Gloves & Safety Glasses – To prevent injuries during installation.